ROCm/rockbuilder/README.md

 # RockBuilder

 RockBuilder is a configuration-based build system that simplifies the process of integrating and building one or multiple AI applications on top of AMD’s ROCm SDK.

+[TheRock](https://github.com/ROCm/TheRock) provides the official ROCm images, while RockBuilder supports building additional applications on top of the ROCm SDK that are not tightly integrated with TheRock.
+RockBuilder is mainly targeted at developers and users who want to add support for building or using these additional applications.

+> **Note:** RockBuilder currently supports all stable ROCm versions from TheRock where applicable.

 RockBuilder can use: